Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

-For the DRD2- and GSK3$\beta$-based reward functions (see \cref{fig:drd2_reward,fig:gsk3b_reward}), all configurations show similar trends in terms of extrinsic reward.
-There are some differences in how large an extrinsic reward is reached, but all configurations reach a reward close to 0.8.
-For the experiments on the JNK3-based reward function (see \cref{fig:jnk3_reward}), we observe that the average reward without DPP is larger in the beginning, while the DPP configurations reach a higher average reward in the later stages.
-Also, for JNK3, the reward seems to be more difficult to optimize, which has also been observed in previous work \cite{gummesson2024utilizing}.
+For the DPP and diversification-free methods on the DRD2- and GSK3$\beta$-based reward functions (see \cref{fig:drd2_reward,fig:gsk3b_reward}), we observe similar trends in terms of extrinsic reward, especially when using IMS or TanhRND.
+Moreover, on the DRD2 reward, these experiments achieve a reward of 0.8 or higher, while rewards close to 0.8 are achieved on the GSK3$\beta$ function.
+The diversification-free experiments converge faster, but the DPP experiments often converge to a similar average reward.
+Faster convergence tends to indicate that less exploration is performed, which is demonstrated in \cref{fig:circles,fig:scaffolds} below in terms of diversity of the generated molecules. $k$-medoids shows similar results on DRD2, but achieves more unstable and lower quality on GSK3$\beta$.
+For the MaxMin experiments on the DRD2 and GSK3$\beta$ problems, we observe that extrinsic rewards are lower than for both the DPP and diversification-free experiments.
+This is possibly because more exploration is enforced, due to a more diverse mini-batch, at the cost of less exploitation.
+For the experiments on the JNK3-based reward function (see \cref{fig:jnk3_reward}), we observe similar trends as for DRD2 and GSK3$\beta$ when not modifying the extrinsic reward (see left plot in \cref{fig:jnk3_reward}).
+On the other hand, when using the IMS or TanhRND technique to modify the extrinsic reward, all methods display similar extrinsic reward, but different convergence rates.
+Only $k$-medoids utilizing IMS performs differently, displaying an early convergence to a reward of around 0.4, which is lower than the other methods.
+This is likely due to insufficient exploration induced by this configuration.
+In general, the extrinsic rewards are significantly lower on JNK3, indicating that the JNK3-based reward function is more challenging to optimize.
 One possible explanation is that there are fewer active molecules for JNK3 in the ChEMBL database.
-When we evaluate molecules from ChEMBL on the DRD2, GSK3$\beta$, and JNK3 oracles, we observe that 2.4\%, 1.8\%, and 0.3\% of the molecules, respectively, have an oracle score above 0.5.
-Hence, there are fewer good solutions for JNK3.
+When we evaluate molecules from ChEMBL on the DRD2, GSK3$\beta$, and JNK3 oracles, we observe that 2.4\%, 1.8\%, and 0.3\% of the molecules, respectively, have an oracle score above 0.5 (we refer to \cref{app:analysis_activity_models} for more details).
+Thus, there are fewer good solutions for JNK3.
 Since we use a model pre-trained on ChEMBL data, which limits the generation to molecules similar to those found in this data, the initial model is less likely to find sufficient solutions for JNK3.